-The Children's Trust School will be a growth orientated, National Centre of Excellence for children and their families, in a state-of-the-art building promoting innovative, researched best practices through visionary, integrated EHTC.
+The Children's Trust School will be a growth orientated, National Centre of Excellence for children & their families - in all environments promoting innovative, researched best practices through visionary, integrated EHTC.

-The Children's Trust School is a non-maintained special school dedicated to providing EHTC exclusively for children and young people aged 2 -19 with complex education, health, therapy and care needs.
+The Children's Trust School is a non-maintained special school dedicated to providing EHTC exclusively for children and young people aged 2 -19 with complex education, health, therapy, and care needs.

-We are committed to providing a secure, enjoyable and stimulating learning environment, which will enable pupils to reach their full potential and have the best life possible.
+We are committed to providing a secure, enjoyable, and stimulating learning environment, which will enable pupils to reach their full potential and have the best life possible.

-As a special needs educational provision we are aligned to the statutory requirements set out in the Special Educational Needs and Disability Code of Practice regulations (2014).
+As a special needs educational provision, we are aligned to the statutory requirements set out in the Special Educational Needs and Disability Code of Practice regulations (2014).